Roblox/roact/docs/api-reference.md

 end
 ```

 `render` must be defined for all components.
 The default implementation of `render` throws an error; if your component does not render anything, define a render function that returns `nil` explicitly.
+This helps make sure that you don't _forget_ to define `render`!

 ```lua
 function MyComponent:render()